pingcap/docs-cn/tidb-cloud/use-htap-cluster.md

 ALTER TABLE table_name SET TIFLASH REPLICA 1;
 ```

-The number of replicas count must be smaller than the number of TiFlash<sup>beta</sup> nodes.
-Setting the number of replicas to `0` means deleting the replica in TiFlash<sup>beta</sup>.
+The number of replicas count must be no larger than the number of TiFlash nodes.
+Setting the number of replicas to `0` means deleting the replica in TiFlash.

 To check the replication progress, use the following command: